tadtenacious/MSDS/README.md

 # MSDS
-A collection of random things I'm working on in my Data Science Master's program.
+A collection of random, possibly noteworthy things I'm working on in my Data Science Master's program.